 Introduction:

 The aim of the Old Hatfield Heritage Trail Project is to highlight and bring to life the local history and heritage of Old Hatfield.
-The history of Old Hatfield is well documented, with royal connections, through Hatfield House dating from Elizabethan times and has been home to several Prime Ministers.
+The history of Old Hatfield is well documented, with royal connectionsthrough Hatfield House dating from Elizabethan times and has been home to several Prime Ministers.

 Our project seeks to research and bring together information on the area, including aural history recordings, images of the area and films that record the history of the area.
-This will be made accessible to both residents and visitors to the area through a website, book, and walking trail.
+This will be made accessible to both residents and visitors to the area through a website, book, noticeboards and walking trail.

 Objective:

-The Old Hatfield Residents Association, in partnership with Onslow St Audrey’s School and further partnership within the community, seek to preserve the heritage of Old Hatfield, accumulated over hundreds of years, and to share it with the wider community and world at large.
+The Old Hatfield Residents Association, in partnership with Onslow St Audrey’s School and further partnership within the community, seeks to preserve the heritage of Old Hatfield, accumulated over hundreds of years, and to share it with the wider community and world at large.

 We aim to develop an informative and entertaining Heritage Trail and an associated website with an interactive map and further information, photographs, video and audio to complement the Trail and lead to the Heritage beyond.
-We also aim to produce physical, fold-out maps for the non-technologically minded.
+We also aim to produce physical, fold-out maps for the non-technologically minded, and treasure hunts for kids.
 The Heritage Trail would be augmented with permanent information boards and the website will provide a downloadable Education Pack for KS2 & 3 students, to encourage school groups to benefit from the Heritage Trail.

 We aim for the young people associated with the project to conduct physical and on-line research, to conduct oral history interviews and to assist with the filming of on-line guides.
 In addition they will consult on every aspect of the look and feel of the site, elements of the Trail and, of course, the Education Pack.
 In doing so, the project will provide them with valuable CREST Awards and multiple transferrable skills.
 We also aim to inspire the next generation of Heritage enthusiasts through access to all of the research and web design opportunities and through their partnership with enthusiasts, professionals and experts within the community.

 Initial discussions with the young people, through Onslow St Audrey’s School, have shown us that there is limitless enthusiasm and passion for this project and the students are particularly excited about contributing to something which will permanently benefit their town.
-They have already made valuable suggestions, for instance, that the website should contain the ability to provide a repository for local photographs and histories and the OHRA have enthusiastically taken this on board as it is an important aim of the project to provide a cohesive structure to the wider Heritage of Hatfield and the villages beyond.
+They have already made valuable suggestions, for instance, that the website should contain the ability to provide a repository for local photographs and written and oral histories and the OHRA have enthusiastically taken this on board as it is an important aim of the project to provide a cohesive structure to link the wider Heritage of Hatfield and the villages beyond.

 One of our first tasks will be to begin to record the oral histories of local residents since it essential that these first-hand accounts are not lost to posterity.
 They provide the details, life and colour for young residents which books simply cannot.
 Another important aspect of our project is for the Trail signage and website to provide the basis for family participation in the Trail and as such we will not only be working with the students of Onslow St Audrey’s but also local primary schools to ensure that the Trail is fun as well as informative.